Boudin Sausage

 A lemon icebox pie is a dessert that is similar to a lemon icebox cake in that it typically consists of a lemon-flavored filling that

-Southern fried chicken is a classic dish in southern cuisine that consists of chicken pieces that are coated in seasoned flour, then deep-fried until crispy
+Fried catfish is a popular dish in southern cuisine that consists of catfish fillets that are coated in seasoned cornmeal and then deep-fried until crispy